 - Build self-esteem and motivation

-- Communicate and plan activities with one-to-one mentees
+- Communicate and plan activities with mentee and/or their family

-- A minimum of four hours per month
+- A minimum of 4 volunteer hours per month

 - Be dependable and consistent in meeting time commitments

 - No felony convictions, or violent / sexual criminal history of any kind